Amatsukominato, Chiba

 Amatsukominato (天津小湊町, Amatsukominato-chō) was a town located in Awa District, Chiba Prefecture, Japan.

+History

+Establishment

 Amatsukominato was formed on February 11, 1955, by the merger of the towns of Amatsu and Kominato.

+Dissolvement

 On February 11, 2005, Amatsukominato was merged into the expanded city of Kamogawa, and thus no longer exists as an independent municipality.

+Geography

-In 2003 (the last data available before its merger into Kamogawa), the town had an estimated population of 7,294 and a density of 166 persons per km².
-Its total area was 43.95 km².
+In 2003 (the last data available before its merger into Kamogawa), the town had an estimated population of 7,294 and a density of 166 persons per km2.
+Its total area was 43.95 km2.

 The town's economy was largely based on commercial fishing.